It takes less than 2 minutes to setup an account with OrthoSelect. Please visit our “Getting Started” page to begin.

 4) Case Approval

 Once the lab work has been completed, we notify you that the case is ready for your approval.
 You will then open the case within our DIBS software which allows you to make any final adjustments to the bracket positions.
 Once you are satisfied, simply click the "Approve" button.
-This will alert us they you've approved the case.
+This will alert us that you have approved the case.

 5) 3D Printing